ndmitchell/debug/README.md

 - Polymorphic numeric literals must be annotated with a specific type, for the same reason as above
 - Types under observation must be given an 'Observable' instance, otherwise they will fall back to the default one, which prints `<?>` for non observable types.

-The 'Observable' class is derivable for 'Generic' types, although you may wish to use 'observeBase' for types with a non trivial 'Show' instance, or 'observeOpaque' for non observable types.
+The 'Observable' class is derivable for 'Generic' types, and the `debug'` TH wrapper can optionally append `deriving anyclass Observable` to Generic types automatically.

 ## Motivation